Employee Benefit Plans of the Future

 Another way of mitigating against soaring LTD costs is by incorporating a Disability Management service to assist in helping to get the employee back to work sooner and often before the employee makes an LTD claim.

 Your employee benefit plan can help save your company money and put more real dollars into your employees’ pockets.

 If a company is looking at the cost of living increases, put a portion of it into a Health Spending Account.
-An HSA is a non-taxable benefit to an employee and is a 100% business expense to the company.
-As an example, instead of giving a 3% salary increase to an employee who is subject to the employee’s marginal tax rate, pay a 2% into a salary increase and 1% into an HSA which is not subject to income tax.
+An HSA is a non-taxable benefit to an employee and a 100% business expense.
+So, for example, instead of giving a 3% salary increase to an employee who is subject to the employee’s marginal tax rate, pay 2% into a salary increase and 1% into an HSA, which is not subject to income tax.
 See the cost model below as an example of the net advantage to the employee.

 Strategy 4: Communication of Compensation Value

 The other best practice is to survey your employees to understand their needs and then create an action plan around the results.
-This should be something that can be facilitated by your benefit company.
+Again, this should be something that your benefit company can facilitate.

 Strategy 5: Innovations